Why is this important?

 Your service provider may have given you a cooling-off period.
 This lets you cancel the contract for any reason within a set time.
 Check your terms and conditions to see if you have a cooling-off period.

-If you bought the service online or over the phone, you will have a seven day cooling-off period in which you can cancel for any reason, unless the service started immediately after you bought it.
+If you bought the service online or over the phone, you will have a 14 day cooling-off period in which you can cancel for any reason, unless the service started immediately after you bought it.

 Changing your mind